Imperial-lord/linkedin-clone/README.md

 # LinkedIn Clone

 The repository has been extensively documented with docusaurus.
-Feel free to check it out.
+Feel free to check it out here - https://imperial-lord.github.io/linkedin-clone/